 - Gratuities to the guide and driver are not included in the tour price.

-Meet & greet followed by old town walking tour & visit to the synagogue
+Meet & greet at cruise port/hotel followed by city center sightseeing and old town walking tour.

 Panoramic drive to Latvian Ghetto & Holocaust Museum, inside visit